Tutorials Logic, IN info@tutorialslogic.com

 TermDefinitionExample

-Vertex (Node)A fundamental unit of a graphA city in a road map
+Vertex (node)A fundamental unit of a graphA city in a road map

 EdgeA connection between two verticesA road between two cities

-DegreeNumber of edges connected to a vertexCity with 3 roads has degree 3
+DegreeNumber of edges incident to a vertex in an undirected graphA city with 3 roads has degree 3

-PathSequence of vertices connected by edgesRoute from A to D via B, C
+PathA sequence of vertices connected by edgesRoute from A to D via B, C

-CycleA path that starts and ends at the same vertexA → B → C → A
+CycleA path that starts and ends at the same vertexA -> B -> C -> A

-Connected GraphEvery vertex is reachable from every otherAll cities connected by roads
+Connected graphEvery vertex is reachable from every otherAll cities connected by roads

-Weighted GraphEdges have associated costs/weightsRoad distances
+Weighted graphEdges have associated cost or weightRoad distances

 TreeConnected acyclic undirected graphFile system hierarchy